 "No," another voice had responded, "Under them."

 It was a woman and her son, Manie remembered.
 The woman was the one who spoke.
 What were their names?
 Asher, and Fordham...
 Manie tried hard to concentrate on who they were, wondering why they had helped her get to the North in the first place.

 She had never understood it.
 She remembered finding the woman in Market-Town, outside the inn.
-She had offered food, and a warm bed, a bed Manie rarely found sleep in.
+She had offered safety and a warm bed, a bed Manie rarely found sleep in.
 Soldiers had been after Manie, trying to bring her back to Denengear to face punishment for what she had done.
-Instead, Asher bandaged her arm, and not a week went by before they departed to find the tunnels that lead beneath the Beacons; but something had happened inside those tunnels.
+Instead, Asher had bandaged Manie’s arm and given her food, and not a week went by before they departed to find the tunnels that lead beneath the Beacons; but something had happened inside those tunnels.
 In the caves there was a bridge.
 It collapsed after Manie crossed it, separating her and Asher.

 "Follow the wind!" the woman had screamed with hands cupped around her mouth.
 "It will lead to the surface!
 Go North and find the Protectors!
 They are the reason your eyes burn blue!.."

 And that was the last thing she ever said before the rumbling beneath the ground became too much for them to hear across.

 Darkness swarmed on Manie's vision once again.
 Her mind was babbling.
 She understood that she was actually alone, now, stumbling head-first through a frosty forest in the shadow of a snow-capped mountain.
 There was no use trying to remember the past.
 Mt.
 Ven stood over her now, which meant she had made it past the Beacons.
 This was the North: her intended destination.